 NOTICE TO HARVARD UNDERGRADUATES:

-WE CURRENTLY HAVE LAB RESEARCH OPPORTUNITIES FOR HARVARD UNDERGRADUATES STARTING SPRING 2021.
-INTERESTED STUDENTS SHOULD CONSIDER ENROLLING IN HEB1451 IN SPRING 2021, AND SHOULD EMAIL TERENCE CAPELLINI (email@example.com) FOR MORE INFORMATION.
+WE CURRENTLY HAVE LAB RESEARCH OPPORTUNITIES FOR HARVARD UNDERGRADUATES STARTING FALL 2021.
+INTERESTED STUDENTS SHOULD CONSIDER ENROLLING IN HEB1480 IN FALL 2021, AND SHOULD EMAIL TERENCE CAPELLINI (firstname.lastname@example.org) FOR MORE INFORMATION.
 CAPELLINI OFFICE HOURS ARE MONDAYS 1-2PM - PLEASE EMAIL FOR ZOOM LINK.

 NOTICE TO PROSPECTIVE GRADUATE STUDENTS: